developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 2. Wait a bit for the VM to be ready and then run an [Ansible](/category/ansible/) playbook to take care of the rest.

-In Azure, any VM with an identity attached [can fetch an access token].
+In Azure, any VM with an identity attached can fetch an access token[^5].
 You can grant such identity permissions in and outside Azure cloud.
 For us, this is going to be AWS.